Financial planning and analysis teams are expanding their influence while balancing cost pressures, growth ambitions and the rapid rise of AI.

 The shift to a primarily digital model may cause apprehension for FP&A at first.
 But the traditional in-person business partnering model has limits, and to reach the decision-making community beyond the C-suite and senior business executives, FP&A must position itself as the leader of a digital-first enterprise capability.

 While leadership skills such as planning processes, communication and influence, and D&A knowledge have always been important for FP&A, the drastic change in the function requires additional critical competencies.
+AI is no longer just an efficiency play, it’s a strategic lever for planning and decision making.
+FP&A leaders should focus on high-value AI use cases that complement human efforts, such as identifying cost drivers and decision points that are diagnosis-resistant.
 The good news is that FP&A leaders’ existing experience and skills translate well to the new vision.

 Knowledge of FP&A software from previous implementations can help with assessing the adequacy of FP&A’s current technology.
 Years of accumulated D&A experience provide a strong foundation to develop a baseline knowledge of data science.
 And intimate knowledge of issues that come up during planning provides a foundation for identifying which currently underserved decisions would benefit the most from tools.